-During the year the Charity paid £4,285,977 (2016: £5,008,311) in programme activities cost (see Note 6).
-Of this amount, the Charity spent £137,009 (2016: £248,311) on public education and awareness in the UK and granted £4,145,000 (2016:

-£4,760,000) to Smile Train to fund cleft lip and palate treatment in countries in need around the world.
+During the year the Charity paid £2,550,000 (2017: £4,285,977) in programme activities cost (see Note 6).
+Of this amount, the Charity spent £nil (2017: £137,009) on public education and awareness in the UK and granted £2,550,000 (2017: £4,145,000) to Smile Train to fund cleft lip and palate treatment in countries in need around the world.

 Through its public education and awareness initiatives the Charity believes it has reached millions of households in the UK and has successfully brought attention to the cause of cleft lip and palate, help to prevent clefts, how to repair clefts and the prevalence of this birth defect in developing countries.
 The Charity benefits from its relationship with Smile Train by leveraging management, operational support and administration as well as its contractual relationships with Smile Train partner hospitals.
-The Charity grants funds to Smile Train for cleft treatment primarily in India, China and Indonesia.
+The Charity grants funds to Smile Train for cleft treatment primarily in India, Pakistan and Indonesia.

-We have referred to Smile Train's treatment programmes in India, China and Indonesia but Smile Train undertakes a number of other activities.
-Below are examples of some of the work undertaken by Smile Train around the world.
+We have referred to Smile Train's treatment programmes in India, Pakistan and Indonesia but Smile Train undertakes a number of other activities.
+Below are examples of some of the work undertaken by Smile Train around the world, which is in part funded by grants received from the Charity.
 More information along with the Smile Train, Inc. and Affiliates Combined Audited Financial Statements and the annual report can be found on Smile Train's website www.smiletrain.org.